Jaywick: History

-The original estate was developed in the shape of a car radiator grille, with the roads named after various vehicle manufacturers.
+The original estate was developed in the shape of a car radiator grille and the roads were named after vehicle manufacturers.
 Coaches regularly picked up holidaymakers throughout the 1930s from Ilford and Romford.
-The Jaywick Miniature Railway, an 18 in gauge miniature railway operated in Jaywick from 1936 to 1939.
+The Jaywick Miniature Railway, an 18 in gauge miniature railway operated from 1936 to 1939.
 The locomotive was a model of a GNR Stirling 4-2-2.

-Plotland development elsewhere in Britain was bulldozed following the Second World War, and various attempts were made by the local council to demolish Jaywick, but there was resistance from residents, who campaigned against this and won a preservation order in 1970.
-The council were unhappy about a housing development sitting on such a flood-prone site, and modern conveniences were slow in arriving.
+Plotland developments elsewhere in Britain were bulldozed after the Second World War.
+Attempts were made by the local council to demolish Jaywick, but there was resistance from residents who campaigned against it and won a preservation order in 1970.
+The council were unhappy about a housing development sitting on such a flood-prone site and modern conveniences were slow in arriving.
 A mains sewer system was only installed in 1977.

-In 1978, the local council issued an "Article 4 Direction" to control housing development in Jaywick.
-Under this direction, planning permission is required for home improvements that would not normally be needed elsewhere, including all extensions, porches and garden structures.
+In 1978, the local council issued an "Article 4 Direction" to control housing development so that planning permission is required for home improvements that would not usually be needed elsewhere, including all extensions, porches and garden structures.
 The direction was further revised in 2010.

-In the 1990s, forty prefabricated houses were built on adjacent land on a former holiday camp to rehouse residents of some of the most dilapidated properties.
-Despite winning several architectural awards and being praised by the local council, only five of the older properties were demolished.
-The original development along Brooklands has faced demolition, particularly with respect to dilapidated properties, and vacant sites nearby have been purchased to provide new homes.
+In the 1990s, forty prefabricated houses were built on an adjacent former holiday camp site to rehouse residents of some of the most dilapidated properties.
+Despite it winning several architectural awards and being praised by the local council, only five of the older properties were demolished.
+The original development along Brooklands has faced demolition, particularly with respect to dilapidated properties.
+Vacant sites nearby have been purchased to provide new homes.
 New permanent residences in Brooklands are prohibited by council regulations.
 Tendring District Council hope that by 2026, the area will change sufficiently to be attractive for development, and to provide a self-sufficient service based economy for tourism.

+In 2018 Tendring district council engaged Colchester-based architects HAT Projects who designed Sunspot (named after an earlier structure, an amusement arcade), a £4.8M development designed to provide offices, workshops, a cafe, training areas and a market hall.
+In October 2023 23 out of its 24 units had been rented out to small businesses.